VertexWiseR system requirements installation

 Details

 VertexWiseR imports and makes use of the R package 'reticulate.' 'reticulate' is a package that allows R to borrow or translate Python functions into R. Using 'reticulate', the package calls functions from the 'BrainStat' Python module.
-For 'reticulate' to work properly with VertexWiseR, 'Miniconda' needs to be installed with it — 'Miniconda' is a lightweight version of Python, specifically for use within 'RStudio'.
-If for a reason Miniconda cannot be installed, the function gives the choice to install a reticulate-suitable Python environment.
+For 'reticulate' to work properly with VertexWiseR, a Python environment needs to be installed with it — the default choice offered by VWRfirstrun is to let reticulate (version 1.41.0) create an ephemeral Python virtual environment using UV and py_require().
+If for a reason this is not desirable, VWRfirstrun() also gives the choice to install a 'Miniconda' (lightweight version of Python) or Python environment in a reticulate default path or a specified path.
 Vertex-wise statistical analyses of cortical surface require fsaverage and parcellation templates as imported by default in 'BrainStat'.
 The decode_surf_data() function also requires the 'Neurosynth' database to be downloaded.